Stocks slip after China says exports fell in December

 The Wall Street Journal was first to report that the hedge-fund backed MNG has built up a 7.5 percent stake in Gannett, and that it has been rebuffed repeatedly by the company about a sale.

-BONDS: Bond prices edged higher.
-The yield on the 10-year Treasury note fell to 2.68 percent from 2.69 percent late Friday.
+BONDS: Bond prices were little changed.
+The yield on the 10-year Treasury note stayed at 2.69 percent.

+ENERGY: Benchmark U.S. crude oil gave up 0.5 percent to $51.33 per barrel in New York, while Brent crude, the international standard, fell 0.5 percent to $60.17 per barrel in London.

-OVERSEAS: Germany's DAX was down 0.4 percent while the CAC 40 in France fell 0.5 percent.
+OVERSEAS: Germany's DAX slid 0.1 percent while the CAC 40 in France fell 0.2 percent.

 Hong Kong's Hang Seng index lost 1.4 percent and the Kospi in South Korea declined 0.5 percent.